StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 description: SUSE Observability
 ---

-# SUSE Observability Tech Preview
+# SUSE Observability

 ## Introduction

-This page describes how to install SUSE Observability during the Tech Preview phase on-premise.

-SUSE Observability, formerly known as SUSE Observability can be used for Observability of your Kubernetes clusters and their workloads.
+SUSE Observability, formerly known as StackState can be used for Observability of your Kubernetes clusters and their workloads.
-During the Tech Preview phase we only offer 2 on-prem installations which can support up-to 50 (non-HA) or up-to 250 (HA) worker Nodes.

-The Tech Preview phase is expected  is expected to last at least 30 days.
-After the Tech Preview phase a GA version will be made available for SUSE Observability customers.
-There is no guarantee that the Tech Preview will be compatible from a feature or upgrade perspective with the GA version.

 The installation of SUSE Observability, the SUSE Observability UI extension and the SUSE Observability Agents takes about 30 minutes in total.